 CITL will host two information sessions to provide a space for questions about the FLCs.
 These will be held via Microsoft Teams on the following dates:

 - July 13, 2022 from 10:00 am – 11:00 am (Click here to register)

 - July 18, 2022 from 11:00 am – 12:00 pm (Click here to register)

 2021-2022 CITL Faculty Learning Communities

-Below are the specific communities, faculty facilitator(s) and a description of the work they are engaging in throughout the current academic year.
+Below are the specific communities, faculty facilitator(s) and a description of the work they are engaged in throughout the academic year.
 Please contact individual facilitators with questions about that group.
 For general questions about the FLC program, please contact CITL at firstname.lastname@example.org